Follow our Instructions for Use "IFU" for printing our 3D resins.

 *Note: full dissolution cannot be warranted since printer and light box power, wavelength, exposure time, etc may affect the solubility of sacrificial resins.

-**Note: ideally use fresh unused Cleaning Fluid to avoid contamination of prints with uncured resin from previous washings.
+**Note: use fresh unused Cleaning Fluid WS1 Bio to avoid contamination of prints with uncured resin from previous washings.

 How to reuse dirty Cleaning Fluid?
 Expose the Cleaning Fluid in the washing container to sunlight, or with or without stirring to light in the light box or curing machine.
 After several minutes the uncured resin will cure as small particles.
 Then, use a paint filter to separate and remove the cured resin from the recycled cleaning fluid, which can be used again and again for washing prints.